 The FLAS Fellowship recommendation letter should be 1-2 pages in length and should be written by a teacher, advisor, or employer who can comment on the applicant's academic potential.
 One letter should come from a language instructor.
-The others do not need to directly comment on the applicant's language skills.
-Rather, they should be broad evaluations of the applicant's academic performance, motivation, potential, and interest in foreign language and global studies.
-All recommendation letters must be submitted using the FLAS Recommendations Letter Link (coming soon) by the submission deadline.
+Additional letters do not need to directly comment on the applicant's language skills.
+Rather, the writer should describe the applicant's academic performance, motivation, potential, and interest in foreign language and global studies.
+All recommendation letters must be submitted using the FLAS Recommendation Letter Submission Link.

 The FLAS Fellowship program is authorized under Title VI of the Higher Education Act and is administered by the U.S. Department of Education.